 A: Yes!
 There are now many options available to grieving pet owners throughout North America and around the world.

-- Support Groups are popping up in numerous communities and may even be offered by your local crematorium, veterinary clinic or veterinary teaching hospital.
+- Support groups are popping up in numerous communities and may even be offered by your local aftercare provider, veterinary clinic, or veterinary teaching hospital.

 - Online chat rooms and hotlines are also becoming increasingly popular.